Blue Iris – Performance Optimization

 - ~15 FPS is a strong baseline

-- Higher FPS increases CPU, storage, and decode requirements
+- Higher FPS increases CPU, storage, and decoding requirements

 Resolution